-This paper demonstrates how HTM sequence memory, a recently proposed theoretical framework for sequence learning in the cortex, helps us understand how the brain can solve sequence learning problems and how we can apply this understanding to real-world sequence learning problems with continuous data streams.
+This paper demonstrates how HTM sequence memory, a theoretical framework for sequence learning in the cortex, helps us understand how the brain can solve sequence learning problems and how we can apply this understanding to real-world sequence learning problems with continuous data streams.
 In this paper, we show how various properties of HTM sequence memory are applied to sequence learning and prediction on streaming data.
 We then show comparisons between HTM sequence memory and other sequence learning algorithms.
 These include statistical methods, (autoregressive integrated moving average), feedforward neural networks (time delay neural network and online sequential extreme learning machine), and recurrent neural networks (long short-term memory and echo-state networks).
 HTM achieves comparable results while displaying several important properties like continuous online learning, the ability to handle multiple predictions, robustness to sensor noise and fault tolerance, and good performance without the need for task-specific tuning.

-Image from the paper.
 We used HTM and other algorithms to predict taxi passenger count in the New York City.
 LEFT: Overall prediction error for various algorithms.
 RIGHT: After a new pattern is introduced (black dashed line), HTM quickly learns the new pattern and gives better prediction accuracy than LSTM due to its ability of continuous learning.

 Frequently Asked Questions About This Research